cioos-siooc/ckan/CONTRIBUTING.md

 ### Pull Requests

 1. **Push your changes to your fork**.
-2. **Open a pull request**: Target the main repository’s relevant branch.
+2. **Open a pull request**: Target the repository’s `cioos_dev` branch.
 Fill in the pull request template, including what your code does and any other relevant details.
 3. **Review process**: Maintain an active dialogue if there are any comments or suggestions from the maintainers.

 ## Coding Standards